 In 1972 the title of the song came to bite me when I embarrassingly cocked up the most important part of my matric dance.
 None of that.

 The adults disappeared except me in the background.
 Jess and her gang had a lovely evening with their favourite music and lots of chatting.
-Later, some boys arrived drunk but peaceful and friendly and joined in.
-At midnight the DJ’s mom arrived to fetch her, they packed up and peace returned to the valley.
+Later, some boys arrived drunk but peaceful and friendly, and joined in.
+At eleven a neighbour complained about the music.
+I told him ‘just relax till midnight.’ – mea culpa, I had forgotten to tell the neighbours about the party!
+At midnight the DJ’s mom arrived to fetch her, they packed up and peace returned to the Palmiet valley.

 Exhumed is a band competition with a difference.
 It’s not for has-beens, it’s not for wannabes, it’s for the never-weres.
 It’s for people who play music for the sheer love of it.
 If you fit that description, enter and listen to your Local ABC Radio to be part of Exhumed.
 You could hear your track on the radio, be interviewed on air, perform at your local Exhumed event and feature in an ABC Music release.
 Each station across the country will choose a winner.
 Of those winners only six will go through as finalists and perform live on TV at our Grand Final.
 But just one will take home the title ‘Exhumed Winner 2013’.